kolitiri/contextlogger/README.md

 import logging
 from uuid import uuid4

-from contextlogger import CLogVar, getCLogger
+from contextlogger import CLogVars, CLogVar, getCLogger

 # Create and configure a CLogger instance